 If you’re into ebooks (and if we’re talking about eco-friendly book reading, this is certainly a huge part of the conversation), then having everything on your phone or Kindle is great.

-While I’m not one to overly push an Amazon product, we have been happy with the experience of our Kindle Paperwhite.
+While I’m not one to overly push an Amazon product, we have been very happy with the experience of our Kindle Paperwhites – my husband and I each have one.
 It is a great option for reading both purchased and borrowed books.

 If you’re one of those people who just has to have the book though – and I get it – there are tons of options for you too.

-The local, eco, all the things option is to search the shelves of thrift stores nearby.
-It’s a local business and there aren’t shipping (pollution) costs.
+Obviously the most eco option is to search the shelves of thrift stores nearby.
+It’s secondhand and there aren’t really shipping (pollution) costs.
 But the options can be limiting.

-So the next best option is to buy used online and/or to buy new from local bookshops.
+So the next best option is to buy used online and/or to buy new/used from local bookshops.
 There are a few options on this front and they are all so, so good!

 And they sell used books in good to great condition for low prices, offer inexpensive (often free) shipping, and make my world go round!